-Motorhomes come in a wide range of styles, shapes and sizes.
-They range from:
+Motorhomes come in a wide range of styles, shapes and sizes

 The list here is by no means extensive, but should give you a good idea about how we handle different types of motorhomes for our motorhome insurance policies.
 If you need further information about particular models of motorhome, then our motorhome information pages give a little more detail about particular manufacturers – if you're looking to buy a new motorhome then you may also find these pages useful.

 Professional van conversions consisting of fixed-roof, rising roof and hi-top motor caravans are all converted from standard panel vans, using existing chassis and body.
 They tend to be at the smaller end of the motor caravan market.
 If the converter name and model are unknown please select "Home" or "Private" conversion.

 Coach-Built motor caravans take a van chassis and cab and a converter company will then build a complete "habitation" section behind the cab.
 This class is sub-divided into overcab and low-profile.
 Overcab conversions have a bed space built into a section above the existing cab.
 Low profiles have sleeker look and have only a small storage area above the cab.
 These vehicles are the most popular group and form the huge "middle-ground" of the market.

 A-Class motor caravans use only the chassis and running gear of the base vehicle and everything else is built on by the converter.
 The original cab is not therefore used and this makes the interior more spacious.
 These vehicles are at the top end of the market and are therefore more expensive.

 American Motorhomes tend to be larger that those built in Europe.
 There are some coachbuilt models, but many are large A-Class vehicles with slide-out sections that increase the living space still further.
 Some of these vehicles can be very expensive.